-(H) Pro forma balances are calculated as: historical as reported income statement balances for Allegro MicroSystems, Inc., less income statement balances related to PSL, less income statement balances

-- related to historical operations associated with the distribution of Sanken products, less other transaction adjustments as described above. - (I) Pro forma balances are calculated as: historical as reported unaudited income statement balances for Allegro MicroSystems, Inc., less other transaction adjustments as described above.
+- (O) Pro forma balances are calculated as historical as reported income statement balances for Allegro MicroSystems, Inc., less income statement balances related to historical operations associated with the distribution of Sanken products, less other transaction adjustments, and less offering and offering related transaction adjustments as described above. - (P) Pro forma balances are calculated as historical as reported unaudited balance sheet balances for Allegro MicroSystems, Inc. adjusted for the proceeds from this offering and the Offering-Related Transactions.